JingCheng729/Final_Project/README.md

 .
 (If there is no response, you need to click on the terminal opened for starting the controller and then repeat the previous operation)

 # Note
 The '6' key on the keyboard has been set for the final project.
 The vserion of commint 2702bc13c6740fa8df525209b467dd14215daee3(recover adaptive and plot) is the adaptive control.
-The vserion of commint 3cd3be67e9e78c7ff798d1b3112ff0be0c881c4c(recover adaptive and plot) is the neural network control.
+The vserion of commint 3cd3be67e9e78c7ff798d1b3112ff0be0c881c4c(nerual_network control) is the neural network control.